Children Developing Independence: What is the Right Balance?

 From infancy, humans seem to be on a quest for independence.
 Babies insist on holding a bottle or picking up food themselves.
 Toddlers emphatically announce, "Me do it."
-The preschool years are a time of burgeoning independence as children gain the intellectual, verbal, and social-emotional skills to tackle more tasks independently.
+The preschool years are a time of burgeoning growth as children gain the intellectual, verbal, and social-emotional skills to tackle more tasks on their own.

 Tips to Help Preschool Children Develop Independence

 - Pick your battles.
 If you find yourself butting heads with your preschooler, ask yourself, "Will this matter a year from now?"
 In many cases, it's okay — and even desirable — to let your preschooler make decisions.
 Parents always get the final say in matters of safety, health, and well-being, but your preschooler can help make many small decisions, such as which book to read at story time or which movie to watch at family movie night.

 - Offer choices.
 One of the simplest ways to foster independence and help develop critical thinking skills in toddlers and preschoolers is by offering choices you both can live with.
 For example, many children love to choose what they'll wear each day, but still need a little guidance to make appropriate choices.
 Let your child pick her clothing, but set some boundaries, e.g., "It's cold outside so you need to wear pants or leggings."